 Choose Framer if you're looking for an easy-to-use platform with stunning design outputs.
 With Framer's impressive templates, animations, and pre-built components, you can create designs that are almost indistinguishable from high-end tech and SaaS websites—and you'll have the option to scale up as your business grows.

 Choose Webflow if you're creating custom designs for larger sites.
-Webflow offers pixel-perfect design control, enterprise-grade scaling features, a robust CMS, and 150+ integrations.
+Webflow offers pixel-perfect design control, enterprise-grade scaling features, a robust CMS, and hundreds of integrations and apps.
 If you want to create a highly-custom eCommerce shop design, it's a solid Shopify alternative; Webflow is also a good choice if you'd like the option to export your website code and self-host.

 Related reading: